LaurieWired/iOS_Reverse_Engineering/README.md

 This string will name a Mach-O binary inside of the application bundle that will be the main entrypoint of the application.

 ![macho_exe](https://github.com/LaurieWired/iOS_Reverse_Engingeering/assets/123765654/3033cc64-f318-4756-afe6-0aafe8268f02)

+Find an acompanying video to help you take apart an IPA file at [YouTube - Finding the Entrypoint of iOS Apps in Ghidra](https://www.youtube.com/watch?v=mLDsIMXafP4)

 ## Entitlements